Truth is a big deal.

 People are no longer talking to each other; they’re just occupying their different spheres.
 And in an internet era where we still value a free press and we don’t want censorship of the internet, that’s a hard problem to solve.

-The issue has only gotten more pronounced over the last four years, with government leaders throwing the results of this year’s election into doubt with no proof and spreading misinformation about the viability of COVID numbers and vaccinations
+The issue has only gotten more pronounced over the last few years, with government leaders throwing the results of the 2020 election into doubt with no proof and spreading misinformation about the viability of COVID numbers and vaccinations.

 The issue of blatantly false (or at least extremely embellished) news stories has gotten so bad, that researchers at Stanford’s Graduate School of Education call it “a threat to democracy” after a “dismaying” study found that most American students can’t tell the difference between which headlines are real and which ones are fake.